Winifred Mayo

-Winifred Mayo born Winifred Monck Mason (8 November 1869 – 18 February 1967) was a British actor, director, translator and suffragette.
+Winifred Mayo born Winifred Monck Mason (8 November 1869 – 18 February 1967) was a British actress, director, translator and suffragette.
 She was a co-founder of the Actresses' Franchise League and the secretary of the Six Point Group which called for social reform.

 Life

 Mayo was born in Mumbai in 1869.
 Her parents were Alice Portia (born Wolley) and Thomas Monck-Mason.
 Her father, who was a civil servant, died in 1874 and Mayo was educated in Britain.
 In 1881 her family were living in Bath.
 Her siblings were Roger Henry, Edith Mary and Thomas George.
 Her sister Dorothea died when young.
 The family lived in Exmouth in Devon where Mayo did her first acting.
 By the twentieth century Mayo and her mother were living in London.

 Actor and director

 Mayo co-directed and starred in Rosina Filippi's adaptation of Jane Austen's Pride and Prejudice.
 The play was called The Bennets and it was performed at the Royal Court Theatre in a special matinee on 29 March 1901.
 She co-directed the play with Harcourt Williams.
 Williams appeared as Mr. Darcy and Mayo played Elizabeth Bennet.
 The play was well received to a full house with both Mayo and Williams' noted for their able performances.

 Mayo's next project was not so successful.
 She decided to translate Gabriele d'Annunzio's play La Giaconda which had been written for the leading Italian actress Eleonora Duse.
 The play involved a love triangle where a husband is torn between the love of his wife and that of his muse.
 A review in The Era newspaper in 1907 suggested it would not appeal to "healthy-minded" British citizens.
 In the same year she and her mother joined the Women’s Social and Political Union's branch in Kensington.